This post was originally published on December 22, 2014 and was lightly revised on March 30, 2020.

 Yahweh: “The righteous shall live by his faith.”

 —Habakkuk 1:12; 2:4

 When God answers Habakkuk a second time, he explains how he will judge the Babylonians but that is all.
-He makes no explicit promises of salvation, discloses nothing of His plan to make it right in the end, offers no explanation of how everything will work out, and states not how He can be righteous in all of this.
-God simply contrast the proud man, with the man who lives by faith.
-The man of faith, lives, and he lives by his faith.
+He makes no explicit promises of salvation, discloses nothing of His plan to make it right in the end, offers no explanation of how everything will work out, and states not how He can remain righteous in all of this.
+God simply contrasts the proud man with the man who lives by faith.
+The man of faith lives, and he lives by his faith.
 By implication, and as it is spelled out in the rest of chapter 2 concerning the Babylonians, the proud man dies.
 With this, God is calling for Habakkuk to go deeper into what Habakkuk has already expressed he believes about God—that He is the everlasting, holy God of covenant, and that He is a sure and steady Rock of salvation.

-In the midst of unbelievable injustice, tragedy, and suffering, you don’t need to understand the situation; you need to believe in who God has revealed Himself to be.
+In the midst of injustice, tragedy, and suffering, you don’t need to understand the situation; you need to believe in who God has revealed Himself to be.
 We don’t need situation specific answers; we need to lean into the revelation of who God is, what He has done, and what He promises to do.